grscheller/scheller-linux-archive/notes/makeNotes.md

       for a multi-line \
       comment.
 ```

-### Automating Tasks
+## Automating Tasks

 Make rules can automate tasks.
-Only the line which begins the
+Only lines which begins the
-POSIX shell action, the one with the "for", needs to starts with
+POSIX shell action, the ones with the "for" and "rm", needs to starts with
 a `<tab>`.
 We are just escaping the final `<new-line>'s` and writing
 a "one-liner".

 ```
     timeit: $(BINARIES)
     for bb in $(BINARIES);\